 Tuition and Fees

 Tuition is due on the first day of the semester.
 Students who are experiencing difficulty must come to the office and discuss the payment options available to them.Option 1:Tuition must be paid in full by the first day of class.Option 2:One-half of the semester tuition must be paid by the first day of class.
 The remaining half of the semester tuition must be paid in full by the end of the month.
 (Additional fees apply)RefundsA student who officially withdraws during the first ten days of the semester will be refunded 100% of the tuition paid for the semester.
 After the tenth day, tuition will not be refunded.Additional Costs

 Books - Books cost approximately $1,000.
 Many of the books are used repeatedly throughout the program

-Uniforms - The dress regulations for the program requires all students to medical scrub uniforms, white lab coats, black uniform shoes and black or white socks.
+Uniforms - The dress regulations for the program requires all students to medical scrub uniforms, white or black lab coats, black uniform shoes and black or white socks.
 Uniforms cost approximately $30 a set.

 Parking - The cost of parking in the Medical Center is high.
 Students are encouraged to explore all options that are available to them for transportation and parking.
 Parking with Texas Medical Center (TMC) Parking Garage is also available.
 The approximate cost of contract parking is $65 per month.
 Students may contact the TMC parking garage at 713-791-6161.